nuxeo/doc.nuxeo.com-content/src/nxdoc/dam/manage-and-organize.md

 ## Archive Assets

-( configure rules to move pictures in an archive folder or change their lifecycle with schedulers and automation modules => How to)
+(configure rules to move pictures in an archive folder or change their lifecycle with schedulers and automation modules => How to)

 ## Workflows

- Juridical validation/ juridical review
+Validate all your assets, videos, audio by every persons on the team, add comments etc.